-These expectations will be communicated with students during the first week of school during our annual handbook reviews and be reiterated through the school year.
+These expectations are communicated with students during the first week of school during our annual handbook reviews and will be reiterated through the school year.

 We have posted commonly asked questions with answers below.
 Research links and articles are included, too.